 - Be sure to check the titles on the side of the holder for points of interest before starting the crease fixing process.

 - Crease fixing should be done in an adequately ventilated area.
-Set the tent or spread the level of the canvas.
+Set the camping tent or spread the level of the canvas.

 - Tight cracks are also noted on the application and penetration of the sealer.

 Bright Damage to Tents.